Skip to content

 For adding/removing executables to/from the dataset, a few commands are available:

-• make: this adds a given number (-n/--number-excutables) of new executables to the dataset, eventually only from some given categories (-c/--categories), randomly packing some of them such that the dataset is balanced (using the -b/--balance option will balance between packer labels, not simply between packed and not packed) and with every applicable packer or only the given ones (-p/--packer).
+• make: this adds a given number (-n/--number) of new executables to the dataset, optionally only from some given executable formats (-f/--formats), randomly packing some of them such that the dataset is balanced (using the -b/--balance option will balance between packer labels, not simply between packed and not packed) and with every applicable packer or only the given ones (-p/--packer).

 • merge: this merges the second input dataset into the first one.